 We started an outreach to state-run orphan homes which lasted 2001-2007.
 We started and conducted this ministry with the goal to tell orphans about the love of the Father for orphans and teach them the gospel of Jesus.
 We were able to build a local (NW Bulgaria) and national aspects of the ministry.
 We started with one orphan home in 2001 and in 2003 added another one.
 Although suspicious due to our clear statement of evangelical Christian faith, we were accepted by both administrations.

-After a few months we had well established outreach on a regular basis in these homes for unwanted children and youth.
+After a few months, we had well-established outreach on a regular basis in these homes for unwanted children and youth.
 Our activities included weekly meetings, guitar lessons, hygiene training, Bible study, Summer Bible Camps (VBS), shoes, food and clothes drives etc. Nationally we trained 6 pairs of outreach workers from different regions in the country and held ministry outreaches in 7 various orphan homes.
-In 2007 this ministry had to close down due to change in administration of the homes which was hostile to our religious aspect of the work. they wanted licenses and mandate we can minister if we “don’t talk religion”.
-After brief correspondence and uncalled confrontations we had to abandon the work due to the attitude of the administration which made it impossible.
-As a result we had to rethink and restructure our Orphan Outreach.
+In 2007 this ministry had to close down due to change in the administration of the homes which was hostile to our religious aspect of the work. they wanted licenses and mandate we can minister if we “don’t talk religion”.
+After brief correspondence and uncalled confrontations, we had to abandon the work due to the attitude of the administration which made it impossible.
+As a result, we had to rethink and restructure our Orphan Outreach.

-The Youth Club ministry faded away in 2008 and was replaced by occasional missionary outreaches and the 10-week church-held evangelistic Alpha course.
+The Youth Club ministry faded away in 2008 and was replaced by occasional missionary and evangelistic outreaches.